Get me outta here!

 Class: Gymnosperm (means bare seeds – today’s examples i.e. conifers, cyads, ginkgo)

-Order: Pteridospermales (extinct group of seed ferns which bore seeds on leaves)
+Order: Pteridospermales (extinct group of seed-ferns which bore seeds on leaves)

 Family: Medullosales (plants with complex pollen organs and large fronds)